(Updated 16 May 2014).

-Traffic and public space improvements started in Sidcup High Street on 20 January and are expected to finish in the summer.
+Traffic and public space improvements started in Sidcup High Street on 20 January and are expected to finish in September.

 These improvements form part of a package of measures for Sidcup town centre to enhance its appearance and support businesses, all of which are aimed at attracting people to the town centre with a better shopping experience both visually and through shopping choice.
 The road elements of this project were formerly known as the Sidcup Town Area Renewal (STAR).